vl4ds/Documentation/ref-docs/smartapp-ref.rst

     `Map`_ ``properties`` *(optional)* - A map with SmartApp properties for the child app.

 **Returns:**
-    ``InstalledSmartAppWrapper`` - The InstalledSmartAppWrapper instance that represents the child SmartApp that was created.
-See :ref:`installed_smart_app_wrapper` for more information.
+    :ref:`installed_smart_app_wrapper` - The InstalledSmartAppWrapper instance that represents the child SmartApp that was created.

 addChildDevice()
 ~~~~~~~~~~~~~~~~